Flokey82/go_gens/README.md

 ### genfloortxt: Simple 2D Text Floorplan Renderer (WIP)
 This package provides a little demo on how to 'render' walls as unicode characters, imitating the cp437 symbol set.

-## AI and Problem Solving

-### aistate: Simple State Machine
-This package provides a very basic/minimalistic state machine implemented in Go.
-It is neither efficient nor fast, but a start if you want to experiment with very, very, veeeery simple AI :) Feel free to fork and/or improve!

-### aiplanner: Simple GOAP-ish (?)
-Planner (WIP)
-This package provides maybe a GOAP implementation.
-It does stuff with actions and plans and whatnot.

-### aitree: Simple Behavior Tree (WIP)
-This package provides something that is barely a working behavior tree.
-Still work in progress!

 ## Game Components

 ### gameloop: Simple Game Loop